pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 6. From the `SERVICE` column in the **Services** table, click on the `px-sock-shop/front-end` service.

 <Alert variant="outlined" severity="info">
-  Pixie displays pod and service names in the UI in the `&lt;namespace&gt;&#47;&lt;pod&gt;` and `&lt;namespace&gt;&#47;&lt;service&gt;` format.
+  Pixie displays pod and service names in the UI in the &lt;namespace&gt;&#47;&lt;pod&gt; and &lt;namespace&gt;&#47;&lt;service&gt; format.
 </Alert>

 > This will open the `px/service` script with the `service` argument pre-filled with the name of the service you selected.

 > The `px/service` script shows the latency, error, and throughput over time for all HTTP requests for the service.
-It lists the incoming traffic by requesting service, as well as a sample of the slowest requests for the selected service.

 ::: div image-xl relative
 <PoiTooltip top={35} left={68}>